 The American Academy of Audiology and the American Academy of Audiology Foundation wish to support basic and applied research in hearing and balance.
 Such research will benefit persons with hearing loss and/or balance deficits by improving the ability of professionals in audiology to evaluate and manage hearing and balance disorders.
 The American Academy of Audiology Foundation and the American Academy of Audiology will make grants for research projects with duration of one year.
 Grants of up to $5,000 will be made based on the merit of the research project and application.
-Grants may be made for basic research or clinical/applied research in the following categories:
+Grants may be made for basic research or clinical/applied research in the area of Vestibular with the grant supported in part by the Institute of Balance.

 - Must be a doctoral student working towards a doctoral degree in audiology or hearing science who is completing a research project as a part of their course of study.